-All campers at CHARIOT PROJECT are passionate about bikes, gifting rides and helping the community with transportation.
+All campers at CHARIOT PROJECT are passionate about bikes, gifting and helping walking wounded and disabled community with art access.

 Campers can contribute in many ways.
 Most of which being: